Carlos Correa Player Props: Twins vs. Tigers

-Carlos Correa -- with a slugging percentage of .575 in his past 10 games, including three home runs -- will be in action for the Minnesota Twins against the Detroit Tigers, with Reese Olson on the hill, on June 18 at 2:10 PM ET.
+The Minnesota Twins and Carlos Correa, who went 1-for-4 with a home run and an RBI last time out, take on Joey Wentz and the Detroit Tigers at Comerica Park, Friday at 6:40 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Tigers.
+In his most recent game, he notched a home run while going 1-for-4 against the Red Sox.

 Carlos Correa Game Info & Props vs. the Tigers